On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic

 \subsection{Contents of the Paper and Notation}

-Here are the contents of this paper.
-In Section 2, we demonstrate the congruence class bias of primes of $m$-divisibility and cyclic reduction for an individual elliptic curve.
-Also, we compare the individual results and the average results.
-In Section 3, we introduce the average densities mentioned in \thmref{BSsummary} and \thmref{maintheorem} and modify the method of Banks and Shparlinski to consider an arithmetic progression condition.
-In Section 4, we introduce the notion of the mean behaviour of an arithmetic function.
-Then, modifying the techniques presented in \cite[Sections 2 and 3]{MR2116969}, we prove the lemmas required for the main results.
-In Section 5, the proofs of \propref{Densities} and \thmref{maintheorem} are presented.
-Finally, tables of values of the densities in \thmref{maintheorem} for small $n$ and $m$ are attached in Section 6.
+This paper is structured as follows.
+In \sectionref{s2}, we examine the congruence class bias of primes of $m$-divisibility and cyclic reduction for an individual elliptic curve.
+We also compare the individual and the average results.
+In \sectionref{s3}, we express the average densities $C^{\mathcal{X}}$ and $C^{\mathcal{X}}_{n,k}$ explicitly and adapt the method of Banks and Shparlinski to incorporate an arithmetic progression.
+In \sectionref{s4}, we define the mean behavior of an arithmetic function.
+Modifying techniques from \cite[Sections 2 and 3]{MR2116969}, we prove key lemmas for the main results.
+In \sectionref{s5}, we present the proofs of \propref{Densities} and \thmref{maintheorem}.
+Finally, \sectionref{s6} provides tables of values of $C^{\mathcal{X}}_{n,k}$ for small $n$.